Cysharp/UniTask/README.md

 });
 ```

-It is useful(prevent double-click) but not useful in sometimes.
+It is useful (prevent double-click) but not useful sometimes.

-Using `Queue()` method, which will also queue events during asynchronous processing.
+Using the `Queue()` method will also queue events during asynchronous processing.

 ```csharp
 // queued message in asynchronous processing